-The time of performance for Lower Manhattan Development Corporation's CCEP grant to Lower Manhattan Cultural Council ("LMCC") for implementation of their Marketing for the Arts ("MFA") program came to an end on March 31, 2015.
-A previously submitted request for reimbursement, in the amount of \$168,035, is under review.
-In August, LMCC submitted the initial MFA program request for reimbursement related to the re-granting phase of the program.
-LMDC is working with LMCC on requested budget adjustments which we expect to work out in the near future thus allowing the completion of our reimbursement request review.
-We are also awaiting submission of final reimbursements requests.
+The time of performance for Lower Manhattan Development Corporation's grant to Lower Manhattan Cultural Council ("LMCC") for implementation of their Marketing for the Arts ("MFA") program came to an end on March 31, 2015.
+A payment of just over \$143,000 towards a previously submitted request for reimbursement was made this quarter.
+The marketing campaigns have been implemented and two additional reimbursement requests totaling \$150,000 were received and are under review.